by Matt Slick

 Christianity is falsifiable

-Christianity on the other hand is falsifiable.
+Christianity, on the other hand, is falsifiable.
 It can be proven to be false if, for example, the body of Christ was discovered and it was conclusively demonstrated that it was his body.
 If such an event occurred, that it would mean that Christianity is false because Christianity is based on the physical resurrection of Christ.
-The reason Christianity is falsifiable is because it rests in history.
+The reason Christianity is falsifiable is that it rests in history.
 In other words, there were actual events that can be verified and the basis of Christianity, the resurrection, can be undone if the body of Christ can be discovered archaeologically.
 The point is that Christianity rests in reality, not in unverifiable theory--and that is hugely important.

-The difference between Christianity and Wicca is that Christianity is based upon an actual person in history who performed many miraculous deeds in front of eyewitnesses, died, was buried, and rose from the dead.
+The difference between Christianity and Wicca is that Christianity is based on an actual person in history who performed many miraculous deeds in front of eyewitnesses, died, was buried, and rose from the dead.
 Christianity is based upon an event in history.
 Wicca, on the other hand, is not.
 It is based on subjective experiences and contact with powers that no one knows for sure what they are.
 Simply believing that these results come from spells and incantations from being in tune with nature and the God and Goddess, does not mean that those results are good or that Wicca is right.
 Someone could just as easily state that the results come about because the witch is breathing properly and the breath harmonizes with the "universal life cycle."
 How would you know which is true and which isn't?
 You wouldn't.

 Wiccans are definitely in contact with something and their theological system is arranged in such a way that its underlying theological premises cannot be verified or shown to be good or bad.
 And this, of course, is dangerous.